jmahler/jmahler.github.io/_posts/2014-02-22-interview_questions.md

   - Was he able to convince them without asserting his authority?

 1. Tell me about a time when one of your employees disagreed with you.
-  - Was he able to convince the him without asserting his authority?
+  - Was he able to convince them without asserting his authority?

-1. (similar) Have you ever had to force an employee to do something they disagreed with?
+1. (similar) Have you ever had to tell an employee to do something that they disagreed with you about?

-1. Suppose you gave your team the task of building the fastest car in the world.
-And one of the requirements it that it must use a gas engine.
-Then your team determines that they could accomplish this using a gas engine but it would only be marginally faster.
-If an electric motor was used it would be far faster than anything ever made.
-   How do you proceed?
-  - Is it more important to follow specs to produce the best result?

 1. If an employee did something different than what you told them to do, how would you respond?